-SAX Wealth Advisors (SAXWA) is a fee-only financial advisory firm.
+Leading off our list is SAX Wealth Advisors (SAXWA), a fee-only financial advisory firm.
 The firm has an account minimum of $500,000.
-Because of this, a majority of the firm’s client base consists of non-high-net-worth individuals.
+The majority of the firm’s client base consists of non-high-net-worth individuals.
 SAX Wealth Advisors also works with high-net-worth individuals, qualified retirement plans, trusts, charitable organizations, corporations and small businesses.

 The advisory team at this firm multiple professional financial certifications between them, including certified financial planner (CFP), certified public accountant (CPA), accredited investment fiduciary (AIF) and chartered financial consultant (ChFC).